 Use BROLL from 4.1.1.
 Talent using the computer.

-SCREEN CAPTURE: In the software the z-width is set to between 150 – 200 microns.
+SCREEN CAPTURE: In the software the z-width is set to between 150 – 300 microns.
 The scan speed is set to slow and then the averaging is set.
-TEXT: Range: 150 – 300 μm Author note:
+TEXT: Range: 150 – 300 μm Author note: For 4.7.2, please show the z-stack panel (lower left in the capture movie) in the uploaded mp4 file (4.7.2_58340 Mizuno_SCREEN CAPTURE).

 It usually takes more than 20 minutes to acquire the entire dendritic morphology [1-WIDE-TXT].

 Talent settling in to watch the image form on the computer and keep an eye on the mouse as the image forms.
+TEXT: Laser power should be reduced as z-position moves up

 Results: In vivo Two-Photon Imaging of Cortical Neurons in Neonatal Mice